-- (1) The unvested portion of these awards are also subject to vesting acceleration under certain circumstances, as will be more fully described below under "-Severance and Change in Control Protections." - (2) 1/48th of the shares subject to the option vest each month beginning on August 30, 2021, subject to continued service through each such vesting date. - (3) 1/48th of the shares subject to the option vest each month beginning on August 16, 2020, subject to continued service through each such vesting date. - (4) 1/48th of the shares subject to the option vest each month beginning on May 27, 2020, subject to continued service through each such vesting date. - (5) The option is subject to an early exercise provision and is immediately exercisable.
-1/48th of the shares subject to the option vest each month beginning on April 9, 2020, subject to continued service through each such vesting date. - (6) The option is subject to an early exercise provision and is immediately exercisable.
-1/48th of the shares subject to the option vest each month beginning on June 16, 2019, subject to continued service through each such vesting date. - (7) The shares subject to the option are fully vested and immediately exercisable.
+- (1) The unvested portion of these awards are also subject to vesting acceleration under certain circumstances, as will be more fully described below under "-Severance and Change in Control Protections - (2) The restricted stock units, or RSUs, vest in eight equal semiannual installments beginning on December 28, 2022, subject to continued service through each such vesting date. - (3) 1/48th of the shares subject to the option vest each month beginning on August 1, 2022, subject to continued service through each such vesting date. - (4) 1/48th of the shares subject to the option vest each month beginning on August 30, 2021, subject to continued service through each such vesting date. - (5) 1/48th of the shares subject to the option vest each month beginning on August 16, 2020, subject to continued service through each such vesting date. - (6) 1/48th of the shares subject to the option vest each month beginning on May 27, 2020, subject to continued service through each such vesting date. - (7) The option is subject to an early exercise provision and is immediately exercisable.
+1/48th of the shares subject to the option vest each month beginning on April 9, 2020, subject to continued service through each such vesting date.

-- (8) 1/4th of the shares subject to the option vested on April 27, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date. - (9) The option is subject to an early exercise provision and is immediately exercisable.
-1/4th of the shares subject to the option vested on January 2, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date. - (10) The option is subject to an early exercise provision and is immediately exercisable.
-1/4th of the shares subject to the option vested on March 9, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date. - (11) 1/4th of the shares subject to the option vest on May 3, 2022, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date.
+- (8) The option is subject to an early exercise provision and is immediately exercisable.
+1/48th of the shares subject to the option vest each month beginning on June 16, 2019, subject to continued service through each such vesting date. - (9) The shares subject to the option are fully vested and immediately exercisable. - (10) 1/4th of the shares subject to the option vested on April 27, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date. - (11) The option is subject to an early exercise provision and is immediately exercisable.
+1/4th of the shares subject to the option vested on January 2, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date. - (12) The option is subject to an early exercise provision and is immediately exercisable.
+1/4th of the shares subject to the option vested on March 9, 2021, and 1/36th of the remaining shares subject to the option vest each month thereafter, subject to continued service through each such vesting date.